 The MSU Dairy Cattle Teaching and Research Center is comprised of multiple barns to accommodate animals of different ages and to facilitate different types of research.
-Housing ranges from hutches for individual calves to group housing with free stalls, and individual tie stalls.
+Housing includes from hutches for individual calves, bedded packs, group housing with free stalls, and individual tie stalls.
 Most cows on research are housed in tie stalls to control and measure feed intake.
 This is different than most commercial herds of this size, which are more commonly housed in free stalls.
 Individual stalls are necessary because cows must be accessible for use with classes and most research projects require individual feeding or treatments that would not be possible in group housing.
 Free stalls are used primarily for cows not involved in research.
-For a herd this size, it is unusual to house cows in tie stalls and to milk cows in a parlor.
-However, before milking cows are allowed to exercise for up to one hour.

-Fermented feed is stored in upright silos, bunker silos, and ag bags.
+Fermented feed is stored in bunker silos, and ag bags.
 A large number of these facilities are needed to accommodate the various research needs.
 Feeds stored include alfalfa haylage, corn silage, and high moisture corn.
 All silos and other bulk storage facilities are located in or near an enclosed diet preparation area.

-The milking parlor, shown here, consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
+The milking parlor consists of a double 7 herringbone parlor (14 stalls total) with automatic milk weight recording and automatic take off.
 Automatic cow identification is being used.
-Cows are milked twice per day at 3:00 am and 2:00 pm.
+Cows are milked three times per day at 5:00 am, 1:00 pm and 9:00 pm.

 Animal Inventory and Production

-The MSU dairy herd consists of approximately 180 Holstein milking cows ranging from 2 to 12 years of age with an average cow age of 48 months.
-In addition, 225 head of replacement females are raised from birth to first calving at the facility, then they go to another MSU farm, Kellogg Biological Station, from 8 m - 22 m.
+The MSU dairy herd consists of approximately 200 Holstein cows ranging from 2 to 12 years of age with an average cow age of 48 months.
+In addition, replacement females are raised from birth to 8 months of age at the facility, then they go to another MSU farm, Kellogg Biological Station, from 8 m - 22 m.
 About 2 months before giving birth for the fist time, the heifers are brought back to the campus dairy.
 The herd is registered with the Holstein Association.
 Unless needed for research, all male calves are sold soon after birth.
 All milk is sold through Michigan Milk Producers Association, a milk-handling cooperative.